HKN-UCSD/hkn-server/README.md

 ### Controllers

-A controller is a class containing business logic corresponding to a subset of API routes.
-We use Express as our base framework of choice, but use [routing-controllers](https://github.com/typestack/routing-controllers) for controller development. **routing-controllers** allow developers to rapidly develop business logic without having to worry about directly manipulating request/response objects.
+A controller is a class containing logic corresponding to a subset of API routes.
+We use Express as our base framework of choice, but use [routing-controllers](https://github.com/typestack/routing-controllers) for controller development. **routing-controllers** allow developers to rapidly develop logic without having to worry about directly manipulating request/response objects.

 Each method within a controller corresponds to an API endpoint.
 Note that the response type of each controller method must be manually annotated with @ResponseSchema for swagger docs generation.